 It is unknown if this drug passes into breast milk.
 It may affect milk production and it may harm a nursing infant.
-Breast-feeding while using this drug is not recommended.
-Consult your doctor before breast-feeding.
+Breastfeeding is not recommended while using this drug.
+Consult your doctor before breastfeeding.

 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.